Will Kentucky cover the spread vs. Miami (FL)? Betting Trends, Record ATS

 Kentucky Betting Records & Stats

-- Kentucky and its opponents have combined to score more than 164.5 points in four of six games this season.
+- Kentucky's six games this season have gone over this contest's total of 162.5 points four times.

-- The average total in Kentucky's outings this year is 166.5, two more than this matchup's over/under.
+- Kentucky's contests this year have an average total of 166.5, four more points than this game's over/under.

 - Kentucky has been favored in three games this season and picked up the win in all of them.